tuosuniversity/Vellum/Output/EN/4_Perception in Practice/46_Ontological_Reassignment.md

 ## Article 1

-### SEO-Optimized Title: Unlock Your Reality: How Quantum Mindfulness Transforms Your Perception (Beyond Traditional Mindfulness)
+### Unlock Your Reality: How Quantum Mindfulness Transforms Your Perception (Beyond Traditional Mindfulness)

 **Article Body:**